Interview Prep

 First, are you genuinely interested in the company and role.
 Second, can you communicate clearly.
 Third, are there any behavior or expectation mismatches that may create problems later.

-Prepare your self-introduction carefully
+Prepare your self-introduction with the Present-Past-Future Formula

 Your introduction should connect background, projects, strengths, and why this role makes sense now.

-Handle weakness and failure questions with maturity
+Handle weakness and behavior questions using STAR-L

 Salary, location, and notice-type questions